Frequently Asked Questions

 -

-Ayahuasca is traditionally used with care and respect — but it’s not suitable for everyone.
-Certain mental health conditions (like schizophrenia or bipolar disorder), specific medications (such as antidepressants or MAO inhibitors), and some physical conditions (like serious heart problems) can make drinking Ayahuasca unsafe.
+Ayahuasca has to be used with care and respect — and it’s not suitable for everyone.
+Certain mental health conditions (like schizophrenia or bipolar disorder), specific medications (such as antidepressants or MAO inhibitors), and some physical conditions (like serious heart, liver, and kidney problems) can make drinking Ayahuasca unsafe.

 This is why every guest goes through a screening process with us.